victorviterbo/libft2.0/README.md

 Libft 2.0 - Enhanced C Library

 The second, enhanced iteration of my personal standard C library.
-This expanded version includes not only the standard libc functions but also a comprehensive collection of utility functions for linked lists, memory allocation, string manipulation, mathematical operations, and data structures.
+This expanded version includes not only the required functions for the project (see pdf) but also a comprehensive collection of utility functions for linked lists, memory allocation, string manipulation, mathematical operations, and data structures.

 # 📁 Project Structure